-Classic had a certified Nolan Ryan in 1991 but it didn't have nearly the impact as Upper Deck's.
+Classic had a certified Nolan Ryan in 1991 but it didn't have nearly the impact as Upper Deck.
 The seemingly endless supply of 1991 Upper Deck Low Series Baseball challenged collectors to "Find the Nolan."
 And while many tried, just 2,500 existed.
-Laughable by today's standards of rarity, the 1991 Upper Deck Nolan Ryan Heroes Autograph was -- and still is -- hard to find.
+Laughable by today's standards of rarity, the 1991 Upper Deck Nolan Ryan Heroes Autograph was—and still is—hard to find.
 A follow-up to the 1990 Upper Deck Reggie Jackson Heroes insert set, it represented one of the hobby's earliest high-end hits.
-Featuring the artwork used for the set's checklist.
-It is hand-numbered to 2,500 copies.

 The 1999 Upper Deck Century Legends Epic Signatures Nolan Ryan may no longer be one of the Hall of Famer's most valuable autograph cards, but it's one of the most attractive.
 The clean design allows lots of space for Ryan's instantly recognizable signature.
 The podium photograph is a touching tribute as well.
 The supply of these cards has long since dried up.
 Although they turn up for sale somewhat regularly, it will likely take a little time and patience.